Trump, Erdogan discuss Syria and Gaza in call

 Follow topic:

-WASHINGTON/ ANKARA, Jan 20 - Turkish President Tayyip Erdogan discussed developments in Syria and Gaza with U.S. counterpart Donald Trump in a telephone call on Tuesday as Syria's Turkey-backed government announced a ceasefire with U.S.-allied Kurdish forces after days of clashes.
+WASHINGTON/ ANKARA - Turkish President Recep Tayyip Erdogan discussed developments in Syria and Gaza with US counterpart Donald Trump in a telephone call on Jan 20 as Syria’s Turkey-backed government announced a ceasefire with US-allied Kurdish forces after days of clashes.

-Turkey separately weighed if Erdogan should join the U.S. leader's "Board of Peace" initiative.
+Turkey separately weighed if Mr Erdogan should join the US leader’s “Board of Peace” initiative.

 “President Erdogan stated that Turkey was closely following developments in Syria, that Syria’s unity, harmony and territorial integrity were important for Turkey,” the Turkish presidency said in a statement.

-Earlier Trump said he had a "very good call" with Erdogan, without elaborating.
+Earlier, Mr Trump said he had a “very good call” with Mr Erdogan, without elaborating.

 The SDF’s main ally, the United States, said the partnership with the group had changed nature after Syria’s new government emerged.

-The Turkish presidency added that Erdogan and Trump also discussed the fight against the Islamic State militant group and the "situation" of its prisoners in Syrian jails.
+The Turkish presidency added that Mr Erdogan and Mr Trump also discussed the fight against the Islamic State militant group and the “situation” of its prisoners in Syrian jails.

 Turkey deems the SDF a terrorist organisation linked with the outlawed Kurdistan Workers Party (PKK), which has mounted a four-decade insurgency against the Turkish state.